P4nd4233/personal--blogg/lamp-wp.md

 > * -u = WP_USERNAME in MySQL DB
 > * -p = WP_PASSWORD in MySQL DB
 >
-> This script definitely is not for production use, it is just a quick example of some bash coding. <br>
+> <strong>This script definitely is not for production use, it is just a quick example of some bash coding.</strong> <br>
 > Be aware that it overwrites some files. <br>
 > The script creates a log for `mysql_secure_installation` at `/root/mysql-log.txt` .<br>
 > You should run the script with root privileges, because it does package installation, configuration modifications, etc ...